-It is currently believed that these difficutlies are attributed to deficits within the phonological processing of an individual.
-Phonological awarenss includes learning of phonics and the connection between letter sounds, written letters, and how they blend into words.
+It is currently believed that these difficulties are attributed to deficits within the phonological processing of an individual.
+Phonological awareness includes learning of phonics and the connection between letter sounds, written letters, and how they blend into words.

 Additionally, people with dyslexia can have other difficulties such as putting things in order, difficulties with organization, following instructions, and difficulties with coordination.
 Early identification and remediation techniques are very helpful to students with dyslexia.

 Individuals with dyslexia can have average to even above average general intellectual abilities despite the deficits associated with dyslexia.
 However, they are faced with learning challenges and can take longer to complete assignments than their peers.

 The Language Tune-Up Kit will help children improve their reading skills and achieve an age-appropriate reading level in 2 to 6 months.
 Our approach is based on the multisensory, structured Orton-Gillingham method for reading remediation which engages multiple senses to help students learn better.
 Our program comes with a 30-day money back guarantee*.

 Some children with dyslexia have difficulty with reading because they are unable to properly process the fast-changing sounds.
 Learning to process sounds at an early age impacts the ability to acquire reading skills later.
 Our program provides training in phonics and phonemic awareness, letter and sound combinations, and how they blend into words.
 Additionally, our program offers much more than that in a multisensory learning format.